 The UCSF Parkinson's Disease Clinic is part of the Movement Disorders Clinic in the Department of Neurology at the University of California, San Francisco.
-This Center is a designated Center of Excellence by the National Parkinson Foundation.
+This Center is a designated Center of Excellence by the Parkinson's Foundation.

 Clinical services are provided by a team of experts who integrate a comprehensive program for therapeutic disease management and a myriad of ancillary services to increase patients' function and quality of life.
 Services include initial diagnosis, comprehensive evaluation and ongoing treatment management as well as evaluation of complex cases as a second opinion.
 The patients seen at the Center undergo a complete medical history, physical examination and functional examination, and receive an individualized treatment plan.
 Free translator services are available.